vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Failed Proton Activation Analysis

+Question: why does it matter if the Gd is in Gd2O3 or a nitrate form?

-The 5- and 10-minute interval measurments taken ~1hr post eob described above were intially taken with the intention of charecterizing the quality of the recycling process.
-The full recycling process is detailed in the accompanying paper.
+The 5- and 10-minute interval measurments taken ~1hr post eob described above were intially taken with the intention of assessing the elemental composition of the natGd2O3 post recycling by performing an activation analysis.

-We attempted to charecterize the relative number of 16O atoms to 14N atoms in the recylced Gd2O3.
+After going through through the radiochemical seperation process, ~95% of the Gd is recovered in the first 4 rinse fractions (~40mL 0.2M HNO3) if the first LN2 column.
+The fractions are dried down, leaving behind Gd(NO3)3 * XH2O salf.
+To recover Gd2O3 from the salt we implement the denitration paper described in the accanpying work, informed by the chemical process impelmeneted in Non-isothermal kinetics of the thermal decomposition of gadolinium nitrate.

 Although it was a bad idea to try this with the 511 keV peak, it serves as an example of how one can perform quality control of a chemical process by irrdiating a .